Last Updated on:

 4. 1980 Viking boat 50p silver proof coin with D batch code.

-This class is named as the Viking Show New York Exhibition.
+This class is named as the Viking Show New York Exhibition set.
 The 5k mintage means a lot.
 Also, these numbers like 30k(=20k+10k) and 5k(=5k) are used for the Xmas theme coins.

 There is nothing wrong here, and do not get you confused on years between 1979 and 1980.
 Because they attended the Viking exhibition in New York in 1980 with the same reverse design of 1979.
-Because they were called for to attending the exhibition, and made 5k coins in silver and 20k coins in CN this year.
-This is odd numbers.
-This is the reason that they made a stateless 50p coin in the UK modern history.
+Because they were called for attending the exhibition in New York, and made 5k coins in silver and 20k coins in CN in 1980, which 5k and 20k are odd numbers.
+At some point, this is the reason that they made a stateless 50p coin in the UK modern coinage history.

 4.1 1980 D batch code with edge inscription silver (PF, individual)